Robustly Constrained Dynamic Games for Uncertain Nonlinear Dynamics: Experiments

 \paragraph{Algorithm Implementation} For the parameters used in Alg. \ref{Alg: IBR}, we fixed a maximum iteration count of $K = 5$ and an error tolerance of $\epsilon = 0.001$.
-Although we varied the step size $\alpha$ across experiments (see Secs. \ref{subsec: Narrow Corridor Experiment}-\ref{subsec: Heterogeneous Team Hardware Experiment} below) for the first $Q-1$ iterations, we consistently set $\alpha = 1$ for the last iteration to enforce robust constraint satisfaction.
+Although we varied the step size $\alpha$ across experiments (see Secs. \ref{subsec: Narrow Corridor Experiment}-\ref{subsec: Heterogeneous Team Hardware Experiment} below) for the first $Q-1$ iterations, we fixed $\alpha = 1$ for the last iteration to enforce robust constraint satisfaction.
 Our experimental results indicate that, even with a limited number of iterations, Alg. \ref{Alg: IBR} generates solutions that encode reasonable multi-agent interactions while always satisfying constraints robustly.
-We run all experiments on a Laptop with CPU Intel Core i9-13950HX.
+We run all experiments on an Intel Core i9-13950HX CPU.

 \paragraph{Hessian bounds and Lipschitz constants} To reduce the conservativeness of the robust controller generated by Alg. \ref{Alg: IBR}, we adopt a simplified implementation by setting the Hessian bounds and Lipschitz constants $\mu_{t,k}^i$, $\chi_{t,k}^i$, $\psi_{t,k}^i$, and $L_{E,t,k}^i$ to zero in \eqref{Eqn: f tki Hessian bound, denoted mu tki}-\eqref{Eqn: L etk i}.
+Alternatively, data-driven estimates of these constants can be obtained to provide less conservative, high-probability guarantees by following \cite{srinivasan2026safety}.
 Although setting these constants to zero implies that we are not guaranteed to over-approximate the error $e_t^i$ between the nominal and realized trajectories, across our experiments, our algorithm still \textit{empirically} satisfy all constraints robustly.

 \paragraph{Figure Conventions} In each figure depicting trajectory rollouts from by our method, circles or balls indicate the Minkowski sum of the volume of each agent, as given by its radius $r^i$, and regions of realizable trajectories, as computed from the error upper bound values $\boldrho^i$.
 Figures of trajectories generated by the ALGAMES baseline \cite{lecleach2020algames} depict colored circles that indicate merely the volume of each agent.